matomo-org/developer-documentation/docs/generated/2.2.1-b1/Piwik/SettingsServer.md

 <a name="isArchivePhpTriggered" id="isArchivePhpTriggered"></a>
 ### `isArchivePhpTriggered()`

-Returns true if the current script execution was triggered by the cron archiving script (**misc/cron/archive.php**).
+Returns true if the current script execution was triggered by the cron archiving script.

 Helpful for error handling: directly throw error without HTML (eg. when DB is down).